gaelgoth/citron-appimage-builder/readme.md

 - Included Windows batch file for automated start with interactive prompt for all options.
 - Outputs a Citron AppImage in the current working directory.
 - Option to output Linux binaries separately.
+- Option to cache the Citron Git repository for subsequent builds.

 ## Requirements